aidan-parkinson/digital-assurance/README.md

 Please refer to `digitalAssurance.xml` for a definition of terms.

 ## article
-`digitalAssurance.tex` is an explanatary working paper for submission to a scientific journal
+`digitalAssurance.tex` is explanatory documentation for circulation.